Banksia sessilis: Disease

 Banksia sessilis is highly susceptible to dieback caused by the introduced plant pathogen Phytophthora cinnamomi, a soil-borne water mould that causes root rot; in fact it is so reliably susceptible it is considered a good indicator species for the presence of the disease.
 Most highly susceptible species quickly become locally extinct in infected areas, and in the absence of hosts the disease itself eventually dies out.
 However, B. sessilis, being an aggressive coloniser of disturbed and open ground, often colonises old disease sites.
 The new colonies are themselves infected, and thus P. cinnamomi survives at these sites indefinitely.

 The application of phosphite inhibits growth of P. cinnamomi in B. sessilis, but does not kill the pathogen.
-In one study, a foliar spray containing phosphite inhibited the growth of P. cinnamomi by over 90% in plants infected with B. sessilis two weeks after spraying, and by 66% in plants infected one year after spraying; yet most plants infected shortly before or after spraying were dead 100 days later, while nearly all plants infected seven months later spraying survived a further 100 days.
+In one study, a foliar spray containing phosphite inhibited the growth of P. cinnamomi by over 90% in plants infected two weeks after spraying, and by 66% in plants infected one year after spraying; yet most plants infected shortly before or after spraying were dead 100 days later, while nearly all plants infected seven months after spraying survived a further 100 days.
 Phosphite is not known to affect plant growth, but has been shown to reduce pollen fertility: one study recorded fertility reductions of up to 50%, and, in a separate experiment, fertility reductions that persisted for more than a year.

 Infection of coastal stands of B. sessilis by the fungus Armillaria luteobubalina has also been recorded.
 The apparent infection rate of 0.31 is quite slow compared to the progress of other Armillaria species through pine plantations.

 Cultivation

 History

-It is not known whether the seed collection sent to the Royal Botanic Gardens, Kew, by Menzies in 1793 included seeds of B. sessilis, but if it did then it did not germinate.
-The species was successfully germinated, however, from Good's seed, which was sent from Sydney on 6June 1802 and arrived at Kew the following year.
+It is not known whether the seed collection sent to the Royal Botanic Gardens, Kew, by Menzies in 1793 included seeds of B. sessilis, but if it did they didn't germinate.
+The species was successfully germinated, however, from Good's seed, which was sent from Sydney on 6 June 1802 and arrived at Kew the following year.
 According to Brown's notes it was flowering at Kew by May 1806, and in 1810 it was reported in the second edition of Hortus Kewensis as flowering "most part of the Year".
 In 1813 a flowering specimen from the nursery of Malcolm and Sweet was featured as Plate 1581 in Curtis's Botanical Magazine.

 By the 1830s the species was in cultivation in continental Europe.
 It was recorded as being cultivated in the garden of Karl von Hügel in Vienna, Austria in 1831, and in 1833 it was listed amongst the rare plants that had been introduced into Belgium.
-Along with several hundred other native Australian plants it was exhibited at plant shows held at Utrecht and Haarlem in the Netherlands in the 1840s and 1850s.
+Along with several hundred other native Australian plants, it was exhibited at plant shows held at Utrecht and Haarlem in the Netherlands in the 1840s and 1850s.
 By this time, however, English gardeners had already begun to lose interest in the Proteaceae, and by the end of the 19th century European interest in the cultivation of Proteaceae was virtually non-existent.